dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

       500 hPa geopotential heights (dam) and absolute vorticity (10 :sup:`-5`/s)

-    * GFS.v16.0.10 generated a progressive synoptic pattern compared with reanalysis data.
+    * GFS.v16.0.10 generates a progressive synoptic pattern compared with reanalysis data.
     * The positive tilted trough in GFS.v16.0.10, versus the negative tilted trough in GFS_ANL, indicates a less severe storm over the eastern U.S.

 ====================================